alshedivat/al-folio/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
+    <p>5138070111</p>
     <p>1 University Pkwy</p>
     <p>University Park, Il 60484</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---
 I am an assistant professor in the Department of Science, Maths and Technology at the Governors State University.
 I joined the Department of Science, Maths and Technology in August 2023.
 I am currently the instructor for CPSC - 4900: Senior Project and Seminar, CPSC - 8735: Advanced Operating Systems, CPSC - 8820: Planning and Management of Software Projects.